entangled/entangled.py/README.md

 To install Entangled, all you need is a Python (version 3.11) installation.
 If you use [`poetry`](https://python-poetry.org),

 ```
-poetry new my-project
 poetry init
 poetry add entangled-cli
 ```

-This will create a new project folder `my-project` and install Entangled.
 The `poetry init` command will create a `pyproject.toml` file, which is the equivalent of `entangled.toml` for Python projects.
 You can edit this file to configure Entangled.

 Or, if you prefer `pip`,